asia-guzi/project_wlosing/README.md

 As part of diving into Python, I have been creating  "Project_włosing", a platform dedicated to hair care enthusiasts.
 This project main purpose is to boost my Python programming skills while practising and getting used to object-oriented programming, abstraction, and decomposition.
 It has also been an opportunity to experiment with some algorithms, think out the scalability issue and considering the Big O notation at the same time.
 The project is built using the Django framework and consisted of:
 - Functions.
 - Models representing hair types (categorized by colour, length, porosity, and curl level) and cosmetic products.
-Most models include specific methods[^1].
+Most models include specific methods.
 - Functions collaborating with HTML templates and styles from Bootstrap components to render the application on the server.
 - Unit testing procedures for models, methods, and functions.